adaptlearning/adapt-contrib-spoor/README.md

 **_spoor**: (object): The Spoor object that contains values for **_isEnabled**, **_tracking**, **_reporting**, and **_advancedSettings**.

->>**_isEnabled** (boolean): Enables/disables the **Spoor** extension.
+**_isEnabled** (boolean): Enables/disables the **Spoor** extension.
 If set to `true` (the default value), the plugin will try to connect to a SCORM conformant LMS when the course is launched via *index_lms.html*.
 If one is not available, a 'Could not connect to LMS' error message will be displayed.
 This error can be avoided during course development either by setting this to `false` or - more easily - by launching the course via *index.html*.
 This latter technique is also useful if you are developing a course that could be run either from an LMS or a regular web server.

+>**_tracking** (object): This object defines what kinds of data to record to the LMS.
+Contains values for **_shouldSubmitScore**, **_shouldStoreResponses** and **_shouldRecordInteractions**.

->>**_shouldSubmitScore** (boolean): Determines whether the numeric scores attained in assessments will be reported to the LMS.
+>>**_shouldSubmitScore** (boolean): Determines whether the assessment score will be reported to the LMS.
+Note that SCORM only supports one score per SCO, so if you have multiple assessments within your course, one aggregated score will be recorded.
 Acceptable values are `true` or `false`.
 The default is `false`.

 >>**_shouldStoreResponses** (boolean): Determines whether the user's responses to questions should be persisted across sessions (by storing them in `cmi.suspend_data`) or not.
 Acceptable values are `true` or `false`.
 The default is `false`.
 Note that if you set this to `true`, the user will not be able to attempt questions within the course again unless some mechanism for resetting them is made available (for example, see `_isResetOnRevisit` in [adapt-contrib-assessment](https://github.com/adaptlearning/adapt-contrib-assessment)).